-Our fourth objective: Collaboration to create Change

-- All agencies see ending VAWG as core 'business' - A shared understanding of need and response - Informed by the experience of survivors - · Increased knowledge, skills, and capacity in responding

-- Survivors can access support through multiple routes - Processes are in place to ensure a positive initial response and referral to appropriate specialist if needed - Professionals are well trained and feel competent and confident to respond
+End VAWG through our CCR Approach Objective Four How will we achieve our outcome?
+What difference will this make?
+Collaboration to create Change.
+All agencies see ending VAWG as core 'business'.
+A shared understanding of need and response.
+Informed by the experience of survivors.
+Increased knowledge, skills, and capacity in responding.
+Survivors can access support through multiple routes.
+Processes are in place to ensure a positive initial response and referral to appropriate specialist if needed.
+Professionals are well trained and feel competent and confident to respond.